ibm-cloud-docs/power-iaas/configuring-private-subnet.md

   ![Configuring a new subnet](./images/console-configure-private-network.png "Configuring a new subnet"){: caption="Figure 1.
 Configuring a new subnet" caption-side="bottom"}

 A **DNS server** value of `9.9.9.9` might not be reachable if you do not have a public IP.
 This can cause the LPAR to hang during startup.
-You can choose a default **DNS server** value of `127.0.0.1` to avoid this issue.
+Go with the default **DNS server** value of `127.0.0.1` to avoid this issue.
+As of now, You can add up to 20 DNS servers.
+They DNS IP addresses must be separated by commas.

 You can also create and configure a private network subnet by using the IBM CLI.
 Use the following command to create a private network subnet: